Local Cross-Border Journalism

 Still unsure about local cross-border topic?

 When thinking about a local topic, don't look too far and don't make it too complex.
-Check out this supported project from our partner, Journalismfund.eu's grant programme, entitled "Brussels and Amsterdam Show Each Other The Way Forward" and learn how two local journalists from two different countries collaborated together for a local cross-border story.
+Check out this supported project from our partner, Journalismfund Europe's grant programme, entitled "Can depopulation in Europe's islands be reversed?" and learn how two local journalists from two different countries collaborated together for a local cross-border story.

 Still have questions?